atharvbyadav/TheGuessingGame/README.md

 ## 📝 License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and share — responsibly!
+Feel free to use, modify and share — responsibly!

 ---